dwighthouse/patchi/README.md

 ### Change an item in an array

+_Note: Changes to an array can be nested.
+Multiple changes to a single array can occur in sequence, each change adding to the last._

 ```javascript
 var patchi = require('patchi');
 // or `import patchi from 'patchi';` with appropriate build system